MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 If you don’t know the repository URL, Visual Studio makes it easy to browse to and then clone your existing GitHub or Azure DevOps repository.

+::: moniker-end

-### Open an existing local repository
+## Open an existing local repository

 After you’ve cloned a repository or created one, Visual Studio detects the Git repository and adds it to your list of **Local Repositories** in the Git menu.

+::: moniker range="<=vs-2019"

 From here, you can quickly access and switch between your Git repositories.

 :::image type="content" source="media/git-local-repositories.png" alt-text="The Local Repositories option from the Git menu in Visual Studio ":::